Pending Prosecution and British Citizenship

 Next Steps

 If you have a pending criminal case, consult an immigration solicitor before applying for citizenship.
 They can advise on timing and help prepare your application.
+Be prepared for the application fees when you are ready to proceed.
 For the official guidance, see the GOV.UK good character guidance and the GOV.UK citizenship application page.

 Preparing a UK visa application?